 How AE can help

 While the right of EU nationals to reside in Malta is granted by freedom of movement treaties, the process of official registration is still a bureaucratic process.
-AE will make the experience easier by handling and filing all the paperwork required to obtain the residency card.
-We also consider that the parameters set for qualifying for a residency permit in Malta are fairly wide.
+AE will make the experience easier by handling and filing all the paperwork required to obtain the residency.
+We also consider that the parameters set for qualifying for residency in Malta are fairly wide.
 AE can help clients decide the best basis for their application, working within a process designed to achieve the highest chance of success.
 The Residency and Immigration Department at AE is fully equipped in order to assist you in acquiring Residency under all the applicable schemes.